sagieppel/Im2Sim-From-image-to-coding-the-simulation-of-the-physical-system-in-the-image-using-VLM/README.md

 # Im2Sim: Inferring and coding simulations of physical systems from  photographs of visual phenomena

 This code use VLMS (GPT/Qwen/Gemini…) to look at real images of visual patterns (clouds, waves, city) , identify the model of the physical system beyond the pattern, write it as code, and run this code to generate a simulated image of the pattern.
 Basically, identify the physical/biological/chemical/social system beyond the structure that appears in the image.
 Write a simulation/model of these systems (as python code) and run this code to generate simulated  images.
-More details on the method can be found in the document:[SciTextures: Collecting and Connecting Visual Patterns, Models, and Code Across Science and Art](https://arxiv.org/pdf/2511.01817)
+More details on the method can be found in the document: [SciTextures: Collecting and Connecting Visual Patterns, Models, and Code Across Science and Art](https://arxiv.org/pdf/2511.01817)

 ​![](/Scheme.jpg)